johnsonjh/VEDIT/README.md

 * The [`zilint`](zilint) directory contains the final release of CompuView's Z80‑8086 Translator macros.

+### Older Source Code

+* The [`oldsrc`](oldsrc) directory contains source code for older versions of VEDIT.

 ### Older Binaries

-* The [`old`](old) directory contains several "ancient" versions of VEDIT released between 1981 and 1985.
+* The [`oldbin`](oldbin) directory contains several older binaries of versions of VEDIT released between 1981 and 1985.
 These distributions may be incomplete, but useful for "archaeological" purposes, or testing on extraordinarily obscure or extremely memory constrained platforms.

 ## Future